rdmtc/node-red-contrib-german-holidays/README.md

 The Holidays can be setup as fixed dates or dates based on Easter, Advent.
 Pre defined Holidays for german exists, but these must not be used.

-Warning, Version 1.0 breaks to existing!
+> :warning: **Warning!
+Version 1.0 breaks to existing!** :warning:
+>

-- Changes payload
+> - Changes payload
-- Not configured Holidays will not be used (no backwards compatibility).
+> - Not configured Holidays will not be used (no backwards compatibility).
 Existing nodes needs to be opened, saved and deployed once!

 ## Installation